the Creative Commons Attribution 4.0 License.

 Abstract.
 In Earth System Modeling (ESM), meshes of different models usually do not match, requiring data mapping algorithms implemented in coupling software.
 Valcke et al. (2022) recently introduced a benchmark to evaluate such algorithms and compared implementations in four specialized ESM couplers.
 In this paper, we assess preCICE, a general-purpose coupling library not limited to ESM, using this benchmark and compare our results to the original study.
 The generality of preCICE with its larger community offers potential benefits to ESM applications, but the software naturally lacks ESM-specific solutions.
 We describe necessary pre- and postprocessing steps to make the benchmark tangible for preCICE.
 Overall, preCICE achieves comparable results; using its radial basis function mapping yields significantly lower errors.

-Section 1 (Introduction) The introduction suggests that preCICE represents a general-purpose coupling solution that could serve as a coupling library for the ESM community if extended by ESM-specific optimizations.
-This appears to be an oversimplification and does not sufficiently acknowledge the broader range of functionality provided by domain-specific ESM coupling software beyond accuracy and efficiency considerations.
+The introduction suggests that preCICE represents a general-purpose coupling solution that could serve as a coupling library for the ESM community if extended by ESM-specific optimizations.
+This appears to be an oversimplification and does not sufficiently acknowledge the broader range of functionality provided by domain-specific ESM coupling software beyond accuracy and efficiency considerations.>> This was not our intention.
+The intention was to supplement the benchmark with results for preCICE and discuss the pros and cons of the general approach.
+We will add the aspect of "required additional functionality to the discussion of "cons".

 In addition to the benchmark by Valcke et al. (2022), the MIRA protocol [5] constitutes another relevant benchmark for regridding quality and could be mentioned for completeness.

-Section 2.2.1 (Library) Within the ESM community, a clear distinction is made between online and offline generation of remapping weights.
+Within the ESM community, a clear distinction is made between online and offline generation of remapping weights.
 It would therefore be useful to clarify which of these approaches preCICE supports in practice and how they would be used in realistic ESM configurations.
-In the case of online generation, performance and scaling characteristics are of particular interest.
+In the case of online generation, performance and scaling characteristics are of particular interest.>> preCICE only supports online generation, but OOS.

 In typical ESM setups, remapping weights are either read from file or computed online during model initialization and remain fixed throughout the simulation, enabling the exchange to be implemented as a distributed sparse matrix–vector multiplication.
 Based on Chourdakis et al. (2022), this does not appear to be the case for the RBF implementation in preCICE.
 This is important information and should be stated explicitly.
 Furthermore, the performance results presented there suggest that the RBF approach may be prohibitively expensive for high-resolution ESM simulations and should be discussed accordingly.

-Section 4 (Results) The comparison of global conservation properties for interpolation methods that are not designed to be conservative is of limited value.
+The comparison of global conservation properties for interpolation methods that are not designed to be conservative is of limited value.
 For this reason, the original benchmark did not include such measures for these methods.
-Metrics such as mean and maximum misfit would be more appropriate in this context.
+Metrics such as mean and maximum misfit would be more appropriate in this context.>> We included those to have a value to compare against the reference, as all mapping methods of preCICE are not designed "to be (locally) conservative".

 Specific comments

-Line 3–4: "a general-purpose coupling library not limited to ESM" The term “general-purpose” already implies not being limited to ESM.
-Additionally, describing other couplers as “limited” appears unnecessarily negative and suggests functional equivalence that does not currently exist.
+The term “general-purpose” already implies not being limited to ESM.
+Additionally, describing other couplers as “limited” appears unnecessarily negative and suggests functional equivalence that does not currently exist.>> We did not have this intention in mind.
+"Limited" is redudant, we will remove it.

-Line 10: "SEA" The abbreviation “SEA” seems at least for me uncommon; “OCE” or “OCN” are more typical for ocean components.
+The abbreviation “SEA” seems at least for me uncommon; “OCE” or “OCN” are more typical for ocean components.>> We will change all to OCN.

 Line 12: Consider replacing “dedicated” with “domain-specific”.